Skip to content

 Patch management under OT constraints

-The realistic response is risk-based rather than comprehensive:
+The realistic response is risk-based:

 The Australian context: ACSC and the Essential Eight